ALLAN IND · FABSYS V2.4.1 · NODE KC-01LINK NOMINAL--:--:--

 Pickup or delivery

-Local pickup in Lenexa.
-Courier delivery anywhere in the KC metro inside 30 mi.
+Local pickup across the Kansas City metro.
+Courier delivery inside 30 mi.
 Shipping anywhere in the US — UPS Ground or your courier of choice.

 No CAD file?
 We'll come scan the part on-site → One-offs, legacy parts, customer-supplied components — we capture the geometry with the EinScan Rigil Lite and print straight from the scan.